dre-at8865/payment_processor_data_model/README.md

 - transactions has 151 rows but only 146 unique transaction_ids.
 Analysis reveals:
   - 1 exact duplicate (all fields identical)
   - 4 cases of transaction_id reuse (same ID, different amounts/timestamps)
-  - This suggests a data integrity issue where IDs were incorrectly reused for different transactions
-- transaction_status_log contains 1 exact duplicate
+- transaction_status_log contains 1 exact duplicate and 1 malformed timestamp (extra zeros)
 - status has both 'complete' and 'completed'. country has 'GBR' and 'GBRR'.
 - status_datetime has 1 out-of-bounds value (year 2999).